NickReinlein/GilGoblin/README.md

 ## Summary

 GilGoblin is a locally run application for FFXIV, written in C#.
-This is a project intended to help the author learn C# and web API calls with synchronization.
-However, the project should prove useful to other players.
-GilGoblin calculates the most profitable items to flip or craft based on market prices, vendor prices and crafting component costs.
+It calculates the most profitable items to craft based on market prices, vendor prices and crafting component costs.
+It stores the data in an embedded SQLite database for local reuse while the data is not stale.

-## About
-This is intended as a learning exercise that would also provide a useful tool to other FFXIV players.
-GilGoblin is currently developed & maintained by 1 developer working part-time on the project.

-## Soon

-GilGoblin is a pre-alpha status project to calculate profitable items in FFXIV.
-The plan is to pull market data from the appropriate world/data center and compare to the best available cost to calculate maximum potential profits for any items considered (ie: All materials that can be gathered by a "Miner", how much profit (if any) comes from crafting a "Mithril Ingot" based on component prices, such as "Mithril Ore" prices).

-This means having the functionality to perform the following:
+The initial functionality includes the following:

-* Estimating the average price from the market board listings (75%)
+* Estimating the average price from the market board listings (100%)
 * Getting the vendor cost, if available via vendor (100%)
-* Getting the recipe to craft if the item can be crafted (85%)
+* Getting the recipe to craft if the item can be crafted (100%)
-* Calculating the cost to craft from the components, based on the recipe in the previous step (80%)
+* Calculating the cost to craft from the components, based on the recipe in the previous step (100%)
 * The minimum price of the vendor or the crafting cost or the market board is used to calculate a minimum cost (100%)
 * The profitability per item is calculated based on the difference of current market prices and the estimated minimum cost (100%)